 Dog bites are the most common source of rabies transmission and human deaths as a result of the disease.
 Young children are particularly likely to come into contact with the rabies virus as a result of contact with infected animals.

 A vaccination against rabies is available to be administered following a suspected exposure to the virus, such as after an animal bite.
 Since the initial introduction of the vaccine, the number of rabies deaths has continued to decrease each year.
 Throughout the world, more than 15 million people are vaccinated after being bitten by animals suspected to carry the rabies virus, which is expected to save hundreds of thousands of lives every year.

 Asia and Africa

 The vast majority of human deaths due to rabies occur in Asia and Africa.
 More than 95% of all deaths associated with rabies happen in these continents.
-According to recent data, India has the highest number deaths as a result of rabies each year, closely followed by Vietnam and Thailand.
+According to recent data, India has the highest number of deaths as a result of rabies each year, closely followed by Vietnam and Thailand.

 This high incidence of deaths is likely to be associated with the cultural beliefs and medical treatments practiced in these regions.
 In particular, many of these populations do not believe in harming animals and dogs, even if they are dangerous or are known to possess the rabies virus.
-As a result, the stray dog population is notably higher and is more likely to effect humans in a negative way.
+As a result, the stray dog population is notably higher and is more likely to affect humans in a negative way.